Akul2010/rlvoice/docs/engine.rst

       Starts running an event loop during which queued commands are processed and notifications are fired.

       :param useDriverLoop: True to use the loop provided by the selected driver.
 False to indicate the caller will enter its own loop after invoking this method.
-The caller's loop must pump events for the driver in use so that pyttsx3 notifications are delivered properly (e.g., SAPI5 requires a COM message pump).
+The caller's loop must pump events for the driver in use so that rlvoice notifications are delivered properly (e.g., SAPI5 requires a COM message pump).
 Defaults to True.

    .. method:: stop() -> None